Vision For Plymouth

 - Plymouth has the most active population in the south west with a mix of quality sports clubs, top class facilities, active schools and accessible community opportunities for physical activity and sport.
 Everyone has a decent home which suits their needs, with a well managed vibrant housing stock across all sectors.

-- Huge strides have been made in addressing fuel poverty through programmes and initiatives to address the cost and efficiency of energy in homes.
+- Huge strides have been made in addressing fuel poverty through programmes and initiatives to address the cost, efficiency and climate change impact of energy in homes.

-- Each neighbourhood has good access to local employment opportunities, and a transport system that protects the environment and encourages healthy lifestyles.
+- Each neighbourhood has good access to local employment opportunities, and a transport system that protects the environment improves air quality and encourages healthy lifestyles and connects communities.

-- Each neighbourhood has an area at its heart which brings people together and provides a range of opportunities and support for local people, including services close to home, access to healthy and affordable food, with a renewed focus on tackling food poverty, and good access to high quality open space.
+- Each neighbourhood has an area at its heart which brings people together and provides a range of opportunities and support for local people, including services close to home, access to healthy and affordable food, with a renewed focus on tackling food poverty and security, and good access to high quality open space.

 - Plymouth is a city where there is a rich vein of community spirit exemplified by social connectedness and a vibrant volunteering culture which enables both increased self-esteem and improved mental and physical health for the volunteers as well as those who receive help.